Drama (Joint Honours) BA (Hons) year two modules

 This module will provide the main rudiments of devised theatre and performance through a series of workshops and ongoing support towards the development of your own practice.
 Drawing on a range of case studies from theatre and contemporary performance more widely, you will explore the processes, shared languages and methodologies that underpin devised work.
 Over the duration of module, you will focus on two devised projects, one solo and one collaborative or solo, generated from your own material and research, in a climate of ongoing support and critical consideration.

 Drama and the Community

-This module will introduce students to the realm of applied and community practices and the way in which drama has a function outside formal theatrical settings as a means of engagement and communication within society.
+This module will introduce you to the realm of applied and community practices and the way in which drama has a function outside formal theatrical settings as a means of engagement and communication within society.
 You will start by exploring some of the theories which underpin community practice and the cultural, social and political history which has informed its development.
-Having examined theory, the module will move on to look at case studies (both national and international) allowing students to understand a diversity of practice.
-They will research and reflect on the work of influential companies and practitioners in the fields of community theatre, theatre with young people, theatre in prisons and theatre with marginalised communities and groups.
+Having examined theory, the module will move on to look at case studies (both national and international) allowing you to understand a diversity of practice.
+You will research and reflect on the work of influential companies and practitioners in the fields of community theatre, theatre with young people, theatre in prisons and theatre with marginalised communities and groups.
 The module will also examine questions of ethics.
-Having undertaken practical exploration of the methodologies used by key practitioners, students will be able to develop their own practical skills as facilitators/devisers within a structured framework.
-This will include the opportunity for students in small groups to make a link with an external organisation in Leicester such as a school or charity.
-This community partner will be the focus of the workshop assignment and students will be able to carry out research and active experimentation with their community partner in preparation for the workshop assessment.
+Having undertaken practical exploration of the methodologies used by key practitioners, you will be able to develop your own practical skills as facilitators/devisers within a structured framework.
+This will include the opportunity for you to work with other students in a small group to make a link with an external organisation in Leicester such as a school or charity.
+This community partner will be the focus of the workshop assignment and you will be able to carry out research and active experimentation with their community partner in preparation for the workshop assessment.

 Note: All modules are subject to change in order to keep content current.